stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 When an API Key is exchanged for a Access Token, the Access Token has a time-to-live in relation to when the it was created.

 Customizing the TTL is easy.
 Just specify the TTL when exchanging the API keys for an OAuth token.
-{% codetab id:ttl langs:java node python %}
+{% codetab id:ttl langs:java node %}
 ------
 result = application.authenticateOauthRequest(request).withTtl(7200).execute();
 ------